John Alvin: Career

+John Alvin created the artwork for the 1995 international VHS and Laserdisc release of the Star Wars Trilogy.

 In later years, he created posters for Peter Jackson's Lord of the Rings trilogy, the Harry Potter film series and Walt Disney's Pirates of the Caribbean films.
 According to John Sabel, an advertising executive at Walt Disney Pictures who often worked with Alvin, "There was a reason why The Lion King did the numbers that it did...
 There was a reason why 'Hunchback [of Notre Dame]' became a big success.
 It's because of the images that were produced, and a lot of those were John Alvin's paintings."

 Alvin's poster for the 1974 film Phantom of the Paradise was selected by the National Collection of Fine Arts at the Smithsonian Institution and the Museum of Modern Art to be included in "Images of an Era (1945–1975)", a collection of posters that toured Europe as part of the U.S. Bicentennial.

 In later years, Alvin focused more on cinematic fine art as the importance of movie posters was usurped by newer forms of digital advertising.
 Alvin's fine art portfolio centered on movies artistically, rather than on advertising.

 The Art of John Alvin, a book collecting a large portfolio of his work by Andrea Alvin, was published on August 26, 2014, by Titan Books.

 The book includes examples of publicly used artwork, as well as previously unseen paintings and sketches, with a foreword by Jeffrey Katzenberg and commentary by Alvin's widow.

 ArtInsights, exclusively retail Alvin's original works to the public.